TRIQS/tprf/README.md

 Copyright (C) 2019-2020, S. Käser

-TPRF is a two-particle response function tool box based on the TRIQS library
+TPRF is a TRIQS application containing various tools for working with two particle response functions.

 For more information see the Documentation https://triqs.github.io/tprf